How to build credit so it sticks

 2. Become an authorized user

 There’s a lot of trust involved when someone becomes an authorized user.
 The primary user is legally on the hook for making payments.
-As an authorized user, you can only build your credit if your primary account holder is making their monthly payments.
+As an authorized user, you can only build your credit if your primary account holder makes their monthly payments.
 You need to trust the owner to make payments, and the owner needs to trust you to make responsible purchases.

 3. Open a credit card

 If you don’t have a credit card already, opening a credit card could be a great way to establish credit.
-However, getting accepted for a credit card on your own with little credit can be difficult.
+However, getting accepted for a credit card with little credit can be difficult.
 Your application is more likely to be approved if you apply for a credit card at your current bank or credit union (if you’re in good standing).

 Retail credit cards with low spending limits are also sometimes easier to get accepted for.
 You could also try applying for a secured credit card.
 On a secured card, you deposit money on the card to cover your credit limit.